lawrancej/CompilerDesign/index.md

 An example is that when an automaton sees a symbol for input.
 It then transititons to another state based on the next input symbol.

+It has:
+- A start state
+- A set of states
+- A set of accepting states
+- A set of transitions from (state, character) -> something

 ### What is an nondeterministic finite automaton?
+It is a finite automaton in which we have a choice of where to go next.

+The set of transitions is from (state, character) -> set of states.

 ### What is a deterministic finite automaton?
+It is a finite automaton in which we have only one possible next state.

+The set of transitions is from (state, character) -> state.

 ### What is the difference between deterministic and nondeterministic?